cseanburns/systems-librarianship/src/6c-install-koha.md

 #### Firewall Rule 1: Port 8080

 - Click on the hamburger icon.
-- Click on VPN Network.
+- Click on VPC Network.
 - Click on Firewall.
 - At the top of the page, choose Create a firewall rule (Do not choose Create a firewall policy):
     - Add name: koha-staff-8080